Historians: Read Asset Metadata

 AVEVA PI System Asset Framework can be used to configure assets and asset hierarchies.
 Sometimes there are thousands of assets configured in Asset Framework.
 Therefore, it is not possible to create a data pipeline solution that processes data for all assets in one pass.
 The following is an example solution that obtains metadata for thousands of assets and published the data to a MQTT broker.
 The solution uses the Intelligence Hub Query Paging capability that is available on some AVEVA PI Connection Inputs.

 The Asset Metadata Connection Input queries the PI Asset Framework's database and can be a long-duration query if there are many assets returned by the query.
 It may be necessary to index through an asset list to avoid long-duration queries.
 The Query Paging option can be used to accomplish this.
 Iterate to optimize the page size.
 Optimally the query should return data in a few seconds or less.
-The page index will be passed to the Connection Input from a Pipeline.
+The page index is passed to the Connection Input from a Pipeline.

 An example project file may be downloaded [here].